guedou/scapy-handson/trophies/playing_with_tls.md

 **task #1**

-- clone a new Scapy git repository from https://github.com/mtury/scapy.git
+- clone a new Scapy git repository from https://github.com/mtury/scapy.git, and swith to the tl2 branch
 - use `sniff` to capture some HTTPS traffic (i.e. 443/tcp)
 - filter packets that have a `TLS` object
 - identify a ClientHello or a ServerHello